Czech Public Holidays: When Shops are Closed – Better to Know

 Where can you still shop?

-• Exemptions: Gas stations, pharmacies, and shops at airports or major train stations stay open.
+Exemptions: Gas stations, pharmacies, and shops at airports or major train stations remain open.

-• Small Shops: Neighborhood convenience stores (Potraviny) (often run by the Vietnamese community) almost always remain open 365 days a year.
+Small shops: Neighborhood convenience stores (potraviny), often run by the Vietnamese community, are usually open 365 days a year.

 2026–2027 Czech Public Holiday Calendar